Pro-Tech777/Docker-Odoo-Debug-Developer-Environment/README.md

 - Feel free to share your updates and improvements by submitting a pull request!

-Copyright © Hawary  m@havari.me OU 2025-present.
+Copyright © Hawary  m@havari.me  2025-present.
 By using this repository, you acknowledge that you understand the implications and assume all associated risks.